- Classroom lectures

 Students still need to discuss the course content with you and their peers to help them learn.
 Decide early on if students need to discuss the course content synchronously, asynchronously, or a combination of both.
 UNCG provides the tools for both synchronous and asynchronous conversations.
 Each approach has its own opportunities and challenges.

-Technology: Zoom, Google Meet
+Technology: Zoom, Microsoft Teams

 Synchronous means that students meet online in real time, instead of the classroom, during their assigned in-class time.
 Students can ask immediate questions and hear from their classmates.
 These conversations work well for small groups, but can become chaotic for large groups.
 Conduct synchronous meeting times at the same time as your campus class, since that time should already be available to your students.
 Facilitating synchronous conversations takes some preparation in advance and confidence with the technology.
 Set up your video conferencing space.
 Plan to spend the beginning of your first session teaching the students how to use the interface.
 When possible, consider recording your synchronous meetings in the event students are unable to attend.